Computacenter’s employee retention rate improves with recognition and reward

 Industry: Information Technology Number of employees: 16,000+ Geography: 13 countries including USA, UK and Germany.

 In 2019, Computacenter outlined their challenges and requirements for recognition and reward in a tender, which Rippl successfully won.
-Led by Caroline McCoy, Computacenter’s Reward Manager, the two businesses set out on a project to launch a version of the Rippl Incentives, Recognition and Reward Platform, which Computacenter branded – “Bravo”.
+Led by Caroline McCoy, Computacenter’s Reward Manager, the two businesses set out on a project to design and launch a Rippl platform branded to Computacenter – “Bravo”.

 Some countries had physical thank you cards and monetary vouchers to recognise employees, but this process was highly manual and time-consuming.
 As more teams grew internationally, they found it near-impossible to ‘publicly’ recognise or reward each other for outstanding contributions.